yaguilar1999/kwk-swarovski-announcement-kode-with-karlie-stl/README.md

 Images can be tricky.
 Take a look back at the the lesson from last week `Lesson: HTML Tags` for a refresher on how to link images that are stored in your project or lab directory.

+### Starting UP

+In order to preview your page, you will need to make sure you are in the `Swarovski Announcement` directory and then run `httpserver` in the terminal.
+Copy and paste the `IP Address` into your browser and enjoy.

 ### Shutting Down
 Don't forget to shut down your server at the end of this lab by hitting `control` + `c`.
 If you don't shut down your server, you won't be able to use terminal again, or start the server again for another lab.